kheng-yu/TurtleSim_CPP/README.md

 To use:
 1) Put entire content inside <catkin_workspace>/src/turtlesim_runner
 2) Run catkin_make on <catkin_workspace>
-3) Run roscore, turtlesim_node and script
+3) To run the script, you may need to first do source devel/setup.bash
-3.1) To run the script, you may need to first do source devel/setup.bash
+4) Run roscore, turtlesim_node then script, which is turtlesim_runner runner
-4) Follow script prompts
+5) Follow script prompts

 As of V1.2, the code is
 1) A turtle class which holds the turtle's current pose (coordinates & orientation)